UW-CTRL/AA548-spr2024/bite-size-notes/week-5-c-Reachability-Analysis.md

 ## Hamilton-Jacobi Reachability
 Hamilton-Jacobi Reachability is a specific method used in the context of reachability analysis.
 It uses the Hamilton-Jacobi-Bellman (HJB) or Hamilton-Jacobi- Isaacs (HJI) equations, which are partial differential equations that describe the evolution of the reachability boundary with time.

-There is a HJ toolbox written for python, and matlab available, and can be imported with the command: import hj_reachability in phython.
+There is a HJ toolbox written in in stanford ASL written for python, and matlab available, and can be imported with the command: import hj_reachability in phython.
 It is a toolbow that allows us to solve reachability problems.

 -Example From HJ toolbox

-Example System:Air3d
+-Example System:Air3d  (Pursuer trying to reach to an Evader)

-System Dynamics:
+-System Dynamics:

 $$
 \begin{aligned}